ac-voice-ai/rasa-audiocodes/README.md

 ```yaml
       - ./rasa_audiocodes:/opt/venv/lib/python3.7/site-packages/rasa_audiocodes
 ```
-## PNC Setup
+## VoiceAI Connect Cloud Setup

-The easiest way to start using VAIG is by visiting https://pnc.audiocodes.io.
+The easiest way to start using VAIC is by visiting https://voiceaiconnect.audiocodes.io.

 You can get a phone number, and route it to your bot.